cccb/www/README.md

 * Fetch Submodules: `git submodule update --recursive --remote --init`
 * run hugo webserver: `hugo serve`
 * Point your browser to `http://localhost:1313/s/`
+* To ready your site for upload, run "./build.sh", which also generates all.ics

 Every change you make on the project will be reflected in your browser as long as `hugo serve` is running.